 I bought a 14 turbo about six months ago and taught myself to rig and sail it.
 Here's what I've learned and recommend:

 The boat is like a motorcycle, fast and lots of fun, yet easy to get in trouble.
 It's very weight sensitive - if you don't move to counterbalance the tipping moment of the sails it will capsize in seconds.
 I managed to do that in moderate winds more than once.
-Having an experienced crew would help because they could offset your weight and help to keep it level.

 Sailing solo means you'll need a means to call for help when you inevitably go over.
 Buy a waterproof container for your cell phone and keys that can be latched to your PFD or tramp.